Tales of stellar and binary co-evolution, told by stellar oscillations -- Binary demographics and their impact on stellar mass, orbits, and age estimates in main-sequence and red-giant stars: Evolution of binary fraction

 \subsection{Evolution of the binary fraction for 2RC giants}

 The progenitors of secondary clump stars are early F- and A-type stars, which exhibit a different type of pulsations \citep[$\gamma$\,Dor and $\delta$\,Scuti,][and references therein]{Aerts2010}.
-Therefore, these are not represented in the main-sequence sample of \cite{Mathur2022}.
+Therefore, these are not represented in the MS sample of \cite{Mathur2022}.
 We measure the binary fraction for the non-degenerate evolution starting from the low-luminosity RGB.

 Table\,\ref{tab:binSamples} and Fig.\,\ref{fig:ApoMasses} show that such relatively massive stars represent only a small fraction of the full \apo sample.
-Consequently, their population and binary counts suffer from small-sample statistics, and all differences found between the subsamples were deemed non-significant.
+Consequently, their population and binary counts suffer from small-sample statistics, and all differences found between the subsamples were deemed to be insignificant.
 The only marginally significant difference that we found from the numbers in Table\,\ref{tab:binReductionRate} was that the binary fraction of the full sample of non-degenerate RGB stars ($\sim$9.6\%) is $\sim$17\% richer in binaries than the full sample of degenerate RGB ($\sim$8.2\%).
-This increased richness aligns with the differences in the binary fraction of their main-sequence progenitors, as observed in large binary statistics \citep{MoeStefano2017,Offner2022}.
+This increased richness aligns with the differences in the binary fraction of their MS progenitors, as observed in large binary statistics \citep{MoeStefano2017,Offner2022}.